A Unified Approach to Evaluation and Routing in Public Transport Systems: Proofs Section (Timetables)

-\begin{proof} By Lemma~\ref{lemma:constantrouting}, the routing $p \in \mathcal{P}$ is constant on the interval $t \in (\timetable_i, \timetable_{\sigma(i)}]$.
+\begin{proof} By Proposition~\ref{prop:constantrouting}, the routing $p \in \mathcal{P}$ is constant on the interval $t \in (\timetable_i, \timetable_{\sigma(i)}]$.
 The route set measure on the interval is therefore given by the evaluation function for this fixed $p$.
 It follows that

 For $\mathcal{M}^{RS}_{sp}$ the evaluation function omits the term $\frac{1}{\beta}\sum_{j\in \routes} p_j \log(p_j)$, but the proof is identical. \end{proof}